mamollica42/Nissan_Leaf_Driving_Simulation_Repo/Documentation/Signoffs/MasterMCU.md

 - Must connect to no less than four local microcontrollers
 - Must provide real-time data transfer of under 100 milliseconds
 - Shall connect to the PC running the simulation
-- Shall have sufficient GPIO pins for communication protocols
+- Shall have 4 Tx and 4 Rx pins for communication protocols
 - Shall be powered by the PC
-- Code must not cause deadlock or inhibit any device(s) from sending/receiving data

 The definition of real-time is subjective and therefore can not be directly defined.
 In the case of this system, real-time was based on the average human reaction time of 250 milliseconds [1].
 Given that delay being considerably high for a real-time system, the team has decided to cut that number to over 1/2 of its value and target less than 100 milliseconds.
+This target is based on the acceptable latency for gaming which lies between 20 and 100 milliseconds [2].

 ### Wiring Schematic